The Royal Masonic School for Girls: School Drill

 Some of the school drill originates in Swedish Drill, and some is based on callisthenics.
 When exercising began to be incorporated into girls' education there were no trained women P.E. teachers, so drilling was under the guidance of an Army drill instructor.
 The marching, counter marching and arm stretches were considered the only exercise suitable for a young lady.

 It is unclear when school drill began.
 In an extract from the school magazine Machio in 1962, school drill is purported to be a hundred years old.
 There is a reference to it in an account of prize day 1876 although it is not referred to as drill.

 It was performed to music on a piano, later 2 grand pianos, and consisted of 180 girls (the number of degrees in a semicircle).
 In 1980, the music was recorded and the spoken commands gave way to a whistle.
 The girls learn their positions (based on their height, and thus changing from year to year and needing to be re-learned) and move in time to the music from one point to the next.
 The end of the performance is marked by the girls producing the Masonic emblem of set square and compass, and the point, the smallest child in the performance marching forward alone to complete the symbol.

 Duos and Trios

 Duos and Trios are a tradition upheld at prize day.
 6 pianos in a row are played by either 2 (duos) or 3 (trios) girls simultaneously.

 Ashlar

 The Ashlar is the silver badge that RMS may achieve by the end of Year 11.
 The award of the Ashlar shows that a girl has been recognised for her contribution to school life, her sense of personal responsibility and her responsibility to others.

 RMS Today

 The school follows the UK national curriculum with students taking their GCSEs at age 16 and A-Levels at 18.

-Although girls of any religion are invited to attend, the school is based upon the Church of England and girls attend chapel assemblies once a week in the afternoon.
-A Chapel service is also held on Sundays for the boarders.